OCULAR PATHOLOGY B

 Available as ElectiveNo

-Learning ActivitiesStudents will learn to classify and grade cataracts and complete case study activities which reflect real-world cases that they will be exposed to on clinical placement.Students will learn how to measure of the eye using contact and non-contact biometry and apply this measurement using appropriate formula in order to calculate intra-ocular lenses for cataract surgery.Case studies and investigative techniques will be used to teach students about glaucoma and its classification and presentation in patients.Students will learn how to perform various clinical tests for the purpose of assessment and diagnosis of glaucoma.As part of the clinical placement in this subject, students will attempt a variety of appropriate skills in the clinical setting, demonstrated for their clinical supervisor.
+Learning ActivitiesStudents will learn to classify and grade cataracts and complete case study activities which reflect real-world cases that they will be exposed to on clinical placement.Students will learn how to measure the eye using contact and non-contact biometry and apply this measurement using appropriate formulae in order to calculate intra-ocular lens power for cataract surgery.Case studies and ophthalmic investigative techniques will be used to teach students about glaucoma - its presentation and classification.Students will learn how to perform various clinical tests for the purpose of investigation and diagnosis of glaucoma.While on clinical placement, students will apply their skills under the supervision and guidance of their clinical supervisor.

 Prerequisites Must be admitted in HHOR and passed ORT1FOP, ORT2OPA, and HBS2CAN